 Approximate Flight Times: New York (4 hours), Miami (3 hours), Baltimore (4 hours), Toronto (4 hours), Puerto Rico (1 hour), London (8 hours), Frankfurt (9 hours), Paris (8 hours)

-Jumby Bay provides transfers between the mainland airport and the resort.
-Upon arrival, a chauffeured private town car conveys guests on a three-minute drive to the resort's dock where they receive a warm Jumby Bay welcome from a resort representative.
+Jumby Bay provides transfers between the mainland airport and Jumby Bay Island.
+Upon arrival, a chauffeured private car conveys guests on a three-minute drive to the resort's dock where they receive a warm Jumby Bay welcome from a resort representative.
 From this point guests need not lift a finger - their baggage will be waiting for them in their guestroom, suite, villa or estate home.
-With cool scented towels proffered by staff, guests can take a moment to refresh themselves after their journey and begin to unwind.
 Two experienced crew members will assist guests onto the resort's private catamaran for a seven-minute ride over to Jumby Bay through clear Caribbean waters.

 Adults: USD60 per person, roundtrip